 This has had an enormous impact on what gets written about — and also how.
 Often it can feel like the posts getting the most exposure are not the most interesting ones, but the ones that hustled and optimized their way to the top of the search engine rankings.

 It has also created a horrific feedback loop.
 Travel blogs focus only on existing demand (i.e. things people already type into search).
 This makes already popular travel destinations even bigger.
 Which makes more people search for them.
 Which makes more bloggers focus solely on those places.
-Rinse and repeat and you’ll end up not just with overtourism but, I guess, a lot of really boring blogs.
+Rinse and repeat and you’ll end up not just with overtourism but, I guess, a lot of really boring blogs all writing about the same things.

 Some sites now employ huge teams writing from their desks about places they’ve never been.
 Others determine that one type of SEO-optimized post works well for them, then clone-stamp a hundred more.

-While I understand the strong incentives behind this, it’s not something that motivates me.
+While I understand the strong incentives behind this, it’s not something that motivates me, so I’ve been trying to follow a different path.

 2019 was a big year for me.
 I totally redesigned and relaunched the site.
 I published a ton of articles and for the first time invited several other writers to contribute.
 I had some real-life meetups with readers of my book, which seems to have genuinely inspired people.
 All this has energized me; I feel so lucky to have this job and hope to do it for many years to come.